-Community Action Groups (CAG) Oxfordshire has secured funding to support the set-up of new community repair initiatives.
+Community Action Groups (CAG) Oxfordshire has secured funding to support the set-up of new community repair initiatives in spring 2021.
 Read on to find out more about the diverse repair initiatives across the country and what support you can receive to set one up in your community.

 Community Solutions to the E-waste Problem

 In recent years, there has been a huge increase in the consumption of electricals and electronics such as mobile phones, laptops and tablets.
 As most of these products are not built to last, e-waste is one of the fastest growing waste streams in the world and has severe social and environmental impacts.

 One way to tackle the e-waste problem is to maintain and repair devices so as to increase their lifespan.
 Community-led repair projects across the world are stepping up to support people to fix – not bin – their stuff.

 And it’s not just about reducing waste.
 Community repair projects keep people connected, combat digital exclusion and help people learn new skills.

 Repair Cafés are community events where people can learn to fix their broken household items alongside an experienced volunteer.

 There are currently 13 community groups who organise Repair Cafés in Oxfordshire, such as SHARE Oxford and Greening Chinnor.
 Together, they’ve saved over 3 tonnes of electricals and electronics from getting thrown away.